library-pals/bookmark-action/README.md

 ## Send an event

-To trigger the action, you will [create a respository dispatch event](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event) with information about the book.
+To trigger the action, you will [create a workflow dispatch event](https://docs.github.com/en/rest/actions/workflows#create-a-workflow-dispatch-event) with information for the bookmark.

 The [iOS Shortcut](shortcut/README.md) helps format and send the event.